 The divisiveness of identity politics is not natural to India.
 India became free through the concerted effort of millions of men, women and children, worshipping nearly every major religion in the world and speaking a multitude of languages.
 India’s founding fathers had envisioned a nation where every citizen would be given rights and opportunities by merit of their own individual efforts, rather than by way of their communal identity.

 India was not founded as a nation for the majority or the minority, but as a nation for everybody.
 It is precisely this inclusive nature of the Indian freedom struggle that made it a beacon of hope for several other nations around the world.
 And it is this idea of India that inspired the transformative movements of leaders such as Nelson Mandela and Martin Luther King.

 Freedom Gazette takes its inspiration from these noble ideals of our freedom struggle.
-We are more than just a media outlet – we are an advocacy initiative, seeking to bring together progressive voices from across Indian society to develop a sound political, economic and social campaign.
+We are not a ‘media outlet’ – we are an advocacy initiative, seeking to bring together progressive voices from across Indian society to develop a sound political, economic and social campaign.
 The objective is to pursue true individual freedom, equal and fair economic opportunity, and the eventual end of identity politics.

 We wish to expose the ill-effects of divisive and regressive narratives and policies, and popularise and disseminate alternative ideas for the development of a modern India – in keeping with the aspirations of a new globalised generation.
 We welcome your participation in this revolutionary movement to build the nation of our dreams and we look forward to working together towards a new era in our political and social life.

 In pursuit of this vision, we endeavour to do the following:

 - To develop and popularise a progressive political, economic and social vision that would provide a productive and uniting alternative to identity politics of all kinds – religious, linguistic, caste-based